Augmentum Fintech Plc - Half-year Report

 It is frustrating that our share price has been hit hard by the rotation of market sentiment, notwithstanding the underlying value and prospects of the portfolio.
 To take advantage of the wide discount to the benefit of our shareholders, we have continued a modest programme of accretive buybacks in the period under review and since, seeking to convey to the market the Board's confidence in the value of the portfolio.
 Directors and others associated with the Company have also purchased shares, both in the period under review and since.
 All shares purchased by the Company are being held in treasury and will potentially be reissued when the share price returns to a premium.

 1,746,798 shares were bought back into treasury during the six months to 30 September 2022, at an average price of 115.8p per share, representing an average discount to the 31 March 2022 NAV after performance fee of 25.4%.
-A further • shares have been bought back since September, at an average price of •p per share, representing an average discount to the updated NAV after performance fee as at 30 September 2022 of •%.
+A further 195,000 shares have been bought back since September, at an average price of 89.7p per share, representing an average discount to the updated NAV after performance fee as at 30 September 2022 of 42.1%.

 Outlook